RF & Microwave

 For all SHF amplifiers we offer the option matched pair (MP).

+When choosing this option the two amplifiers of the pair will be matched to provide identical gain and propagation delay within the tolerance range.
 This is used very often, for example to transmit differential signals, but also for other applications where two signals have to drive a DUT synchronously (e.g. when driving an I/Q modulator).

 How can I connect the SHF amplifier to my DC Power supply?